Table of Contents

 To begin with, someone in the Amazon warehouse might send the wrong products, or the goods might get damaged.
 Item shipping containers might be harmed, making clients afraid to keep or open the item.
-Also, there can be circumstances where shoppers realize they do not need the product while you have already shipped the item.
-Finally, sellers might face dishonest buyers who received the item, used the product for some time, and then ask for a return and want to receive a refund.
+Also, there can be circumstances where shoppers realize they do not need the product while you have already shipped it.
+Finally, sellers might face dishonest buyers who received the item, used the product for some time, and then asked for a return and want to receive a refund.
 Unfortunately, it happens more often than it should.

 There are a few recommended ways to deal with return requests in a positive manner:

 - Proper communication between the buyer and Amazon will help to explain the return.
 It’s a so-called customer service that is far from what the process used to be.